Boathouse Row

-Boathouse Row is a historic site which is located in Philadelphia, Pennsylvania, on the east bank of the Schuylkill River just north of the Fairmount Water Works and the Philadelphia Museum of Art.
-It consists of a row of fifteen boathouses housing social and rowing clubs and their racing shells.
-Each of the boathouses has its own history, and all have addresses on both Boathouse Row and Kelly Drive, named after Philadelphia oarsman John B. Kelly Jr.
+Boathouse Row is row of fifteen boathouses on the east bank of the Schuylkill River in Philadelphia, Pennsylvania, housing social and rowing clubs and their racing shells.
+A historic site just north of the Fairmount Water Works and the Philadelphia Museum of Art, each of the boathouses has its own history, and all have addresses on both Boathouse Row and Kelly Drive, named after Philadelphia oarsman John B. Kelly Jr.

 Boathouses #2 through #14 are part of a group known as the Schuylkill Navy, which encompasses several other boathouses along the river.
 Boathouse #1 is Lloyd Hall and is the only public boathouse facility on the Row.
 Boathouse #15 houses the Sedgeley Club, which operates the Turtle Rock Lighthouse.
 The boathouses are all at least a century old, and some were built more than 150 years ago.

 History and importance

 Boathouse Row hosts several major rowing regattas, including the Philadelphia Scholastic Rowing Association's Manny Flick regatta series, the Stotesbury Cup Regatta, the Navy Day Regatta, the Independence Day Regatta, and the Head of the Schuylkill Regatta.

 The boathouses are seen as centers of the rowing community around the United States.
 Rowers from the boathouses compete at every level, including local clubs, high schools, colleges, summer racing programs, and international-level athletics.